National Reserve Forces Committee (NRFC)

 International Conference on Employer Support for the Reserves

-In 2016 the committee decided to establish the Employer Support/Employer Engagement Working Group to assist Nations hosting the International Conference on Employer Support of the Reserve, known by its acronym “ICESR” which is held every two years.
+In 2016, the committee decided to establish the Employer Support/Employer Engagement Working Group to assist Nations hosting the International Conference on Employer Support of the Reserve, known by its acronym “ICESR” which is held every two years.
 Its primary aim is to share information and experiences on methods of support by (and for) civilian employers of Defence Reservists and to explore future directions for the development and use of Reserves.
 The conference brings together every two years Reserve Forces leaders, employers, representatives of educational institutions and others.
-Past conferences were conducted for example in Ottawa (Canada, 2011), Brno (the Czech Republic, 2013), Rotterdam (the Netherlands, 2015) and Stockholm (2017).
-This year's conference was held in the United States (check “NRFC News” below).
+Past conferences were conducted for example in Ottawa (Canada, 2011), Brno (the Czech Republic, 2013), Rotterdam (the Netherlands, 2015), Stockholm (2017) and Washington (2019).
+The next conference in 2022 will take place in Denmark.

 Relationship with Other Reserve Organisations